Sinikishan/LibraryManagementSystem/README.txt

   - python manage.py createsuperuser ///// Create a website user in order to use all website functionalities /////
   - python manage.py runserver ///// Start the server /////
 5. Paste this host http://127.0.0.1:8000/ to your url bar and access the website!

+#Video demonstration of the website and django code
+Link: